All-on-4 Dental Implants Cost in 2026

 Recovery Timeline

-Before your All-on-4 procedure, you'll have consultations with your dental surgeon, including X-rays and scans.
-Be sure to discuss your medications, as you may need to stop taking some beforehand, like blood thinners.
+Before your All-on-4 procedure, you'll have consultations with your dentist, including X-rays or CT scans to assess your jawbone.
+Be prepared to discuss your medical history and any medications you take.
+You might need to stop certain medications, like blood thinners, a few days beforehand.

-On the day of your procedure, which typically lasts 2-5 hours, you'll receive anesthesia – usually local anesthesia with sedation.
-The surgeon will place the four implants and attach a temporary set of teeth.
+On the day of the procedure, which typically lasts two to five hours, you'll receive anesthesia – usually local anesthesia with sedation.
+The dentist will extract any remaining teeth, place the four implants, and attach a temporary set of teeth.

 Frequently Asked Questions